-In the first project of its kind to be undertaken in the Atlantic and open ocean, seven bottles fitted with GPS trackers are being released at various points along the south coast of the UK.
+In the first project of its kind to be undertaken in the Atlantic and open ocean, seven bottles fitted with GPS trackers were released at various points along the south coast of the UK.
 The bottles have been named after the G7 nations, as we call on every leader to #ListenToTheOcean and prevent climate breakdown.

 Designed to mimic a single use plastic drink bottle, the tracking devices are gathering vital data to help scientists understand how plastic moves across the ocean and the potential risk it poses to marine wildlife along the way.
 The data will be fed into ocean observing systems and used to ground truth ocean current observations and modelling.

 During the 26th UN Climate Change Conference of the Parties (COP26), taking place from 31 October to 12 November 2022 in Glasgow, UK, scientists have deployed new tracking devices into the ocean around Scotland.
 The devices will help understand how plastic bottles move in the ocean and their interaction with climate change impacts, wildlife and weather patterns.
 The four devices have been named “Heat”, “Acidity” “Deoxygenation” and ‘Pollution’ to draw attention to the need to adequately address these ocean crises in tandem and to ensure that a recurring ocean climate dialogue is fundamental to future COPs.

 Follow the bottles as they journey across the ocean